nir9/welcome/README.md

 # Setups

+### Desktop
+I have a couple of operating systems on my desktop, each on a separate drive

+- Windows 11
-- On my laptop I use Alpine Linux with Sway
+- Alpine Linux with Sway
-- On my small on the go laptop I use OpenBSD
+- OpenBSD

+### Laptop
+Alpine Linux with Sway

+### Subnotebook
+Alpine Linux with Sway

 You can find more information regarding each setup in the `setups` directory.